Birannad/Computer-Networks-Laboratory/README.md

 # Computer-Networks-Laboratory
 This repository contains my completed labs from the **Computer Communication Networks** course at **Ben-Gurion University**.
 Throughout these labs, I explored fundamental and advanced topics in computer networks, including socket programming, network protocols, error detection/correction, routing protocols, and more.

-**All labs were programmed and implemented using Arduino boards**, providing hands-on experience with real hardware for network communication.
+**All labs were programmed and implemented using Arduino boards and Cisco Routers**, providing hands-on experience with real hardware for network communication.

 ## Lab List